mwidjaja1/3pfl/README.md

 #### Special Circumstances

 - Account Swapping: A player who swaps accounts may inherit the rank of their outgoing account, provided they maintain continuous team activity.
 However, promotion eligibility & history will be based on the new account's merits.
+This is exempted from the one tier promotion rule.
 - Co-Captain Promotions: These are done rarely, on an invite basis for players who've made exceptional contributions to the team.

 ## 3. Demotion + Boot Guidelines 😞